The Librarian,

 No installation.
 All processing happens on Pictory's servers.
 Works across devices on any modern browser.

 Same library used across all Pictory users.
 Stock fatigue risk increases at volume.
-Visual uniqueness ceiling is a real constraint for brand-sensitive content.
+Use AI Studio and brand kits to differentiate output.

 Adjustment level only.
 No timeline, no frame-level precision, no motion design.
 You refine output — you do not craft it.